 A solid house needs a solid foundation, otherwise it will collapse.
 In Linux's case this is the ext2 (EXTended, version 2) filesystem.
 Pretty much your everyday standard UNIX-like filesystem.
 It supports file permissions (read, write, execute, sticky bit, suid, guid and so on), file ownership (user, group, other), and other standard things.
-Some of its drawbacks are: no journaling, and especially no Access Control Lists, which are rumored to be in the upcoming ext3.
-On the plus side, Linux has excellent software RAID, supporting Level 0, 1 and 5 very well (RAID isn't security related, but it certainly is safety/stability related).
+Some of it's drawbacks are: no journaling, and especially no Access Control Lists, which are rumored to be in the upcoming ext3.
+On the plus side Linux has excellent software RAID, supporting Level 0, 1 and 5 very well (RAID isn't security related, but it certainly is safety/stability related).

-The basic utilities to interact with files are: "1s", "chown", "chmod" and "find".
-Others include In (for creating links), stat (tells you about a file) and many more.
-As for creating and maintaining the filesystems themselves, we have "fdisk" (good old fdisk), "mkfs" (MaKe FileSystem, which formats partitions), and "fsck" (FileSystem Check, which will usually fix problems).
+The basic utilities to interact with files are: ls, chown, chmod, and find.
+Others include ln (for creating links), stat (tells you about a file) and many more.
+As for creating and maintaining the filesystems themselves we have fdisk (good old fdisk), mkfs (MaKe FileSystem, format, supports ext2, dos, minix, etc.), and fsck (FileSystem ChecK, scandisk that works).
 So, what is it we are trying to prevent hostile people (usually users, and or network daemons fed bad info) from doing?
-A Linux system can be easily compromised if access to certain files is gained, for example the ability to read a non-shadowed password file results in the ability to run the encrypted passwords against crack, easily finding weak password.
-This is a common goal of attackers coming in over the network (poorly written CGI scripts seem to be a favorite).
-Alternatively, if an attacker can write to the password file, he or she can seriously disrupt the system, or (arguably worse) get whatever level of access they want.
+A Linux system can be easily compromised if access to certain files is gained, for example the ability to read a non shadowed password file results in the ability to run the encrypted passwords against crack, easily finding weak password, this is a common goal of attackers coming in over the network (poorly written CGI scripts seem to be a favorite).
+Alternatively if an attacker can write to the password file he/she can at the least seriously disrupt the system, or (arguably worse) get whatever level of access they want.
 These conditions are commonly caused by "tmp races", where a setuid program (one running with root privileges) writes temporary files, typically in /tmp, however far to many do not check for the existence of a file, thus allowing an attacker to make a hard link in /tmp pointing to the password file, and when the setuid program is run, kaboom, /etc/passwd is wiped out or possibly appended to.
 There are many more attacks similar to this, so how can we prevent them?

 Simple, set the file system up correctly when you install.
 The two common directories that users have write access to are /tmp and /home, splitting these off onto separate partitions also prevents users from filling up any critical filesystem (a full / is very bad indeed).
-A full /home could result in users not being able to log in at all (this is why root's home directory is in /root).
+A full /home could result in users not being able to log in at all (why root is in /root).
 Putting /tmp and /home on separate partitions is pretty much mandatory if users have shell access to the server, putting /etc, /var, and /usr on separate partitions is also a very good idea.